Welcome Prospective Students!

 Are there any anesthesia schools in Alabama?

-Yes, we are very pleased to have two excellent nurse anesthesia programs, one at the University of Alabama at Birmingham and a new program at Samford University
+Yes, we are very pleased to have two excellent nurse anesthesia programs, one at the University of Alabama at Birmingham and another at Samford University in Birmingham.
+Click the corresponding link for more information.

 Where can I get more information about a career as a nurse anesthetist?

 The American Association of Nurse Anesthetists is an excellent source of information for students.
-Here is a link to their article: Qualification and Capabilities of Certified Registered Nurse Anesthetist.
+Their information includes a basic overview of the education of nurse anesthetists, and information about the interview process for admission into nurse anesthesia school.
+Here is a link to their information: AANA Student Resources.
 Should you need further information, do not hesitate to contact me or any member of the ALANA Board of Directors.